 Keeping track of all of your inputs into your battlefield business as well as possible seasonal variations in sales is vital.

 You want them to keep comin' back for more.
 Increasing the rate of repeat bookings is important to battlefield businesses.
-After all you've worked hard to attract that customer, made sure that their battlefield experience was fantastic, and now you damn well want to keep 'em!
+After all, you've worked hard to attract that customer, made sure that their battlefield experience was fantastic, and now you damn well want to keep 'em!

 As Entreprenur.com says "Customer loyalty is hard to win and easy to lose." (source 2)

-Follow up each customer experience with a customer survey or email campaign, invite them to subscribe to your monthly newsletter (like "Lock n Load").
+Follow up each customer experience with a customer survey or email campaign, and invite them to subscribe to your monthly newsletter (like "Lock n Load").

-Your goal is to really nurture the relationship with your customer.
+Your goal is to nurture the relationship with your customers.
 We've found that many Moms book their older son into Laser Tag only to come back a year or two later, saying that their younger one has been bugging them to come back to Battlefield LIVE for their party ever since!

 Go above & beyond by entering new markets.
 Sometimes the best way to expand your business is to focus on new markets.
 Even if business is great right now, you need to hedge your bets, and seek out new business opportunities.
 You might add another battlefield venue to your portfolio, or you might add a new, complementary, attraction to your current facility.
 Or you might consider tapping into a new tourist market, such as Chinese School Groups, after all, all SATR gaming guns can be easily switched from English to Mandarin with the zap of the Master Controller.